drekka/StoryTeller/README.md

 Another fine way to include Story Teller is to use [Git Submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/).
 Whilst more technical in nature, it gves you the best control of the software.
 Use the following URL for your submodule or if you want to manually check Story Teller out:

 [https://github.com/drekka/StoryTeller.git]()

+Note: that you can also use the `--submodules` option of Carthage to create a dependency as a submodule.

 ## Adding logging to your code